CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "charges_per_use": 1,      // Charges consumed per tool use
 "initial_charges": 75,     // Charges when spawned
 "max_charges": 75,         // Maximum charges tool can hold
 "rand_charges": [10, 15, 25], // Randomize the charges when spawned.
-This example has a 50% chance of rng(10, 15) charges and a 50% chance of rng(15, 25) (The endpoints are included)
+This example has a 50% chance of rng(10, 15) charges and a 50% chance of rng(15, 25).
+(The endpoints are included.)
 "power_draw": 50,          // Energy consumption rate in mW
 "revert_to": "torch_done", // Transforms into item when charges are expended "sub": "hotplate",         // optional; this tool has the same functions as another tool